Securely store credentials and secrets.

 1. Create secrets before configuration

-• Define all secrets in Security module first
+• Define all secrets in the Security module first

 2. Use descriptive names